snitchbcc/articles/2021/4/vlad-is-sad.md

 We recommended that Vlad try meditation classes to help his anger.
 He agreed, saying he could always impale the teacher if it didn’t work.

-As of press time, the ruler has been hit more bad luck.
+As of press time, the ruler has been hit with more bad luck.
 A sudden illness has left him in bed due to elongated teeth and horrible sunburns.